HDFC Bank Makes Audio Recording of March 19 Analyst Call Available Online

 Hong Kong: 800964448

-The conference call notification was formally communicated to both BSE Limited (Scrip Code: 500180) and National Stock Exchange of India Limited (Scrip Symbol: HDFCBANK) on March 19, 2026, as part of the bank's regulatory compliance obligations.
-The communication was signed by Ajay Agarwal, Company Secretary and Group Head – Secretarial & Group Oversight, ensuring proper authorization and documentation of the announcement.
+The bank formally communicated the availability of the audio recording to both BSE Limited and National Stock Exchange of India Limited on March 19, 2026.
+The communication was signed by Ajay Agarwal, Company Secretary and Group Head – Secretarial & Group Oversight, maintaining proper regulatory compliance and documentation standards.

 Historical Stock Returns for HDFC Bank